 Avery - Jem, of all the sessions you've done and musicians you've played with, which is the one you enjoyed the most and who is the one you will never ever work with again?
 Any reasons?
 From Avery T. Deacon-Harry (the T is for Tom).

-JD - I know the answer to this ain't cool to many but it is to me.
-The best by far is Rolf Harris!
-What a lovely bloke.
-I did a charity bash with Andy B and all the faces were there, Peter Gabriel, Chrissie Hynde and the Pretenders, Bruce Dickinson etc. But when Rolf Harris walked in everyone was all over him.
-We played "Tie Me Kangaroo Down Sport" me on keys, Andy on guitar and Nicko from Iron Maiden on drums.
-It couldn't be more bizarre but brilliant at the same time.
+JD - I did a charity bash with Andy B and all the faces were there, Peter Gabriel, Chrissie Hynde and the Pretenders, Bruce Dickinson etc. We played an eclectic set, me on keys, Andy on guitar and Nicko from Iron Maiden on drums.
+It couldn't have been more bizarre but brilliant at the same time.
 My time with the UFO boys was also excellent, I was a big fan as a kid so to be on a stage with Moggy playing "Only You Can Rock Me" was a thrill.
 They were also top guys, always a good laugh as it is with the FM boys.
 Can’t say I’ve really had any bad sessions.